There are usually only a few things that throw a business of its path to success:

 Let’s use an analogy to compare setting and achieving a personal goal to a business goal.

-If I wanted to improve my health and lose weight, I wouldn’t start a new diet or insane exercise routine without first assessing my health, as well as my past efforts and the results they’ve produced.
+If I wanted to improve my health and lose weight, I wouldn’t start a new diet or an insane exercise routine without first assessing my health, as well as my past efforts and the results they’ve produced.

 I’d want to know how overweight I was before deciding how much I wanted to lose, and I’d also want to look at my current diet and exercise routine to determine where there’s room for improvement.